$9.99

 $9.99 is a 2008 Australian adult stop-motion animated drama film written and directed by Tatia Rosenthal, with the screenplay by Etgar Keret.
 The film marks the third collaboration between Rosenthal and Keret.
 It features a voice cast of Geoffrey Rush, Samuel Johnson, Anthony LaPaglia, Joel Edgerton, Ben Mendelsohn and Claudia Karvan.

 Plot

-The film mainly focuses on Dave Peck, who is unemployed but prefers the search for the meaning of life to the search for gainful employment.
-While looking in a magazine, Dave finds an advertisement for a book that will tell him the meaning of life "for the low price of $9.99."
-Dave, fascinated by this, begins his journey in his Sydney apartment to find the true meaning of life.
+Unemployed, 28 year old Dave Peck finds an advertisement for a book that will tell him the meaning of life "for the low price of $9.99."
+On his quest to find the true meaning of life, he crosses paths with a colourful collection of neighbours including an old man and his guardian angel, a magician, a bewitching woman, a brokenhearted man and a little boy.

-As the film progresses, stories of Dave's family and neighbours are woven in and examine the post-modern meaning of hope.